vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/pipeline/01-how-to-create-pipeline-job.md

 The **Jenkinsfile** can be named to anything like this **Jenkinsfile-dev**, **01-Jenkinsfile-helloworld**

-While running the pipeline job we will clone the repository first, read the **Jenkinsfile** and execute all the stages defined in the Jenkinsfile.
+While running the pipeline, it will fetch the **Jenkinsfile** and execute all the stages defined in the Jenkinsfile.

 I have a sample **Jenkinsfile** named **01-Jenkinsfile-helloworld** in the cicd folder of the following github repo